anonaddy/addy.io/source/_articles/aliases/deleting-an-alias.md

 You can also delete an alias from the [browser extension](/help/installing-the-browser-extension/) or [mobile app](/help/downloading-and-using-the-mobile-app/).
 Deleted aliases can be [restored](/help/restoring-a-deleted-alias/) from your alias list until you choose to forget them permanently.

-## What is the difference between deleting, deactivating and forgetting an alias?
+<h2 id="what-is-the-difference-between-deleting-deactivating-and-forgetting-an-alias">What is the difference between deleting, deactivating and forgetting an alias?</h2>

 - **Deactivate** - The alias stays on your account but **stops forwarding**.
 Incoming mail is **silently discarded**; the sender is not told the address is inactive.
 You can turn the alias back on anytime.
 Use this when you want to pause an alias (e.g. for spam) without removing it.
 See [Deactivating email aliases](/help/deactivating-email-aliases/).